tfpauly/draft-ohai-chunked-ohttp/draft-ietf-ohai-chunked-ohttp.md

 media types for their requests, to indicate that Chunked OHTTP is required.
 If the gateway unexpectedly does not support Chunked OHTTP, then the request will fail as if OHTTP as a whole were not supported.
-If clients retry requests with the non-chunked media type, it is possible for different clients to have an inconsistent view of which variant to use, which could be used to partition client anonymity sets.
+If clients retry requests with the non-chunked media type, a gateway could partition client anonymity sets by rejecting some requests and accepting others.

 Chunked OHTTP requests and responses SHOULD include the `Incremental` header field {{!INCREMENTAL=I-D.kazuho-httpbis-incremental-http}}